 Where is San Clemente exactly?

 San Clemente is the southernmost city of Orange County (OC).
-It’s a bit south of popular areas in OC you’ve probably heard of, like Laguna and Huntington.
+It’s a bit south of popular areas in OC you’ve probably heard of, like Laguna and Huntington Beach.

-Because of this, San Clemente sits almost directly between LA and San Diego (about an hour from each), so it’s a great place to stop if you’re visiting both cities on a larger California trip, such as when you’re driving down the Pacific Coast Highway!
+Because of this, San Clemente sits almost directly between Los Angeles and San Diego (about an hour from each), so it’s a great place to stop if you’re visiting both cities on a larger California trip, such as when you’re driving down the Pacific Coast Highway!

 It’s not as well known as other nearby cities in OC, and most people visiting Southern California don’t even stop here!
 It feels a bit more like a local’s town, which is super refreshing.

 We had our beachy-chic San Clemente AirBnB for a whole week.
 But full disclosure, we didn’t spend the entire time in the town itself (we did day trips to other nearby spots).

 I think if you’ve already explored other parts of OC or just wanna take it slow, a long weekend in San Clemente will suffice.
 We spent a full 3 days here, including most mornings for breakfasts/brunch and coming back for dinner in the downtown area.